ux-at-icfnext/uswds-samhsa/pages/templates/resource-center/resource-center-landing.md

 - Submit Button \| Content: "Submit"

 ### Functionality:
-- OnClick / OnTap of button, system uses the content of the input to search the collection.
+- OnClick / OnTap of button, system uses the content of the input to search the collection (titles, short description, taxonomy terms).
 The resource list is updated to show matching results
-**_@Leake -- What are we searching against?_**
 _(see more about [form field specifications]({{ site.url }}/forms))_

 <a href="filters"></a>
 ## Filters

-TBD
+- Category Filter - uses a dropdown to select.
+See the "Collections" in the [Taxonomy specifications]({{ site.url}}/resource-center) for child terms.
+- Publication Date - uses the [Date Rage Filter]({{ site.url }}/search#date)

+All other filters use the [Multi-Select Filter]({{ site.url }}/search#multi).
+See the [Taxonomy specifications]({{ site.url}}/resource-center) for child items for each filter
+- Report Type
+- Population
+- Source
+- Substances
+- Conditions

 <a href="search"></a>